KC Yoga Therapy Professional Training Program

 1) Addressing the five layers of being human, the panchamaya koshas,

-2) Knowing and being able to incorporate the various Indian philosophies, not just one.
+2) Knowing and being able to incorporate various eastern philosophies, not just one.

 3) Knowing the current trends in traditional medicine and be able to design and create research, so we can measure our progress in the field of yoga therapy.

-The KC Yoga Therapy Program is an 800 Hour Professional Yoga Therapy Certification that is under accreditation review by the IAYT.
-We have submitted an application to IAYT for accreditation of our yoga therapy program, and will beable to provide information on our status after IAYT completes its review process.
+The KC Yoga Therapy Professional Training Program is an 800 Hour Yoga Therapy Certification that is under accreditation review by the IAYT.
+We have submitted an application to IAYT for accreditation, and will be able to provide information on our status after IAYT completes its review process.

-This program is based on structural yoga techniques and methodologies from the work of BKS Iyengar, Mukunda Stiles, and Doug Keller.
-Philosophical foundations and methodologies from the Himalayan Masters are incorporated by Doug Keller, Pandit Rajmani Tigunait and supporting faculty from the Himalayan Institute founded by Swami Rama.
-This program includes study in Ayurveda, current Western medical practices, and the study of the mind including archetypal influences of understanding human behavior.
+This program is based on structural yoga techniques and methodologies that J. Renee DeTar, Doug Keller and guest faculty have studied from the work of BKS Iyengar and Mukunda Stiles.
+Philosophical foundations, methodologies and Ayurveda from the Himalayan Masters are incorporated by J. Renee DeTar, Doug Keller, Kathryn Templeton and supporting faculty from the Himalayan Institute, founded by Swami Rama.
+This program includes review of current Western medical practices that impact our study by Dr. Ray Long, and the study of the mind including archetypal influences of understanding human behavior.

-So, in this professional yoga therapy program, we strive to expand our capacity to be open, to revealing our true self by practicing in our lives what we are offering to our clients.
+So, in the KC Yoga Professional Yoga Therapy Training Program, we strive to expand our capacity to be open, to revealing our true self by practicing in our lives what we are offering to our clients.
 We are committed to the truth - in thoughts, speech and action - supporting a life of integrity.
-We acknowledge the quality that is needed to facilitate this in others is a willingness to be fearlessly honest, first with ourselves, and then with others.
-One can look at this program as the blockchain of professional yoga therapy training programs - where we are transparent and trust our fellow teachers to help us take responsibility for everything that happens in our lives.

-To provide services to the public that draw on the foundation for health from sciences of Ayurveda and Yoga; not to only address physical and mental discomforts, but to assist in a profound knowing about being a human being.
+To provide services to the public that draw on the foundation for health from sciences of Ayurveda and Yoga; not to only address physical and mental discomforts, but to assist in a profound knowing about being human.

 We agree and support the Scope of Practice and Code of Ethics in accordance with the International Association of Yoga Therapists and the Code of Ethics and Professional Conduct guidelines from the National Ayurvedic Medical Association.